karlavdelgadof/Catalog-of-my-Things/README.md

 Likewise for Ruby installation.

 ```
-$ ruby --version && irb
+$ ruby --version
 ```

 ### Setup

-Clone the repository using the GitHub this link [🔗](https://github.com/karlavdelgadof/Catalog-of-my-Things.git)
+1. Clone the GitHub repository using the  this link [🔗](https://github.com/karlavdelgadof/Catalog-of-my-Things.git)
+2. Checkout to the `dev` branch
+3. Run `$ bundle install` in your terminal to install all gems required to run the app.

 ### Test

-In the terminal, you can try running ruby by using **IRB** or an extension in the case of VSCode like *Code runner*
+In the terminal, you can try running `ruby main.rb` or `./main.rb` to start the app and display the user options.
+Use the keyboard to input options.

-Kindly modify the files as needed.

 ## Authors :writing_hand: